eddeee888/route-codegen/README.md

 - [x] Add yaml file for config
 - [x] Make this CLI
 - [x] Publish
-- [ ] Make route creators more generic
+- [ ] Compile route creators to JS with `.d.ts` and make sure it can be imported
 - [ ] Tests
 - [ ] Set up CI
 - [ ] Clean up